Net Capital Requirement for State Registered Hedge Fund Managers

 Advisors with Discretionary Authority - $10,000

-Advisors wit Custody - $35,000
+Advisors with Custody – $35,000

 [Note: these requirements do not usually apply to forex hedge fund managers unless such managers are also registered as investment advisors.]

-Generally all state registered hedge fund managers will have discretionary authority of the hedge fund’s investments so most advisors will need to maintain the $10,000 requirement.
-Also, most hedge fund managers will also be deemed to have “custody” of the fund assets because they will either have direct access to the hedge fund’s bank account and because they will directly deposit their management fees from the fund’s brokerage account.
-Accordingly, most state hedge fund managers will need to maintain the more burdensome $35,000 net capital requirement.
-There is no requirement to combine the $10,000 with the $35,000 for managers with both discretionary authority and custody - in these situations the manager will only need to maintain the $35,000.
+Generally all state-registered hedge fund managers will have discretionary authority of the hedge fund’s investments so most advisors will need to maintain the $10,000 requirement.
+Also, most hedge fund managers will also be deemed to have “custody” of the fund assets because they will either have direct access to the hedge fund’s bank account or because they will directly deposit their management fees from the fund’s brokerage account.
+Accordingly, most state-registered hedge fund managers will need to maintain the more burdensome $35,000 net capital requirement.
+There is no requirement to combine the $10,000 with the $35,000 for managers with both discretionary authority and custody – in these situations the manager will only need to maintain the $35,000.

 Investment Advisor Bond